NavdeepD2/Stocks-with-RSI-below-30-and-save-Chart-screenshot-with-Python/README.md

-# Stocks with RSI Below 30 and save Chart screenshot with Python
+# Stocks with RSI below 30 and save Chart screenshot with Python